AztecProtocol/aztec-packages/yellow-paper/docs/circuits/private_kernel_tail.md

 The following must be empty to ensure a comprehensive final reset:

+- The nullified note hash associated with each nullifier.
 - Read requests.
-- The nullified note hash associated with each new nullifier.

 > A [reset iteration](./private_kernel_reset.md) should ideally precede this step.
 Although it doesn't have to be executed immediately before the tail circuit, as long as it effectively clears the specified values.